Nartë: Etymology

 There is no convincing origin for the name of the settlement.
 Doris Kyriazis argues that the toponym Narta derives from Slavic and means 'summit', 'cape'.
 Synonymous toponyms are also found in various locations in the Slavic world.
 According to this view, from Slavic it would have been transmitted into Greek Άρτα and Albanian Nartë.
 Kyriazis also states that the prefix n- comes possibly from the Greek language through the evolution 'tin Arta' -> 'ti Narta' -> 'Narta' and was used as a loan in the Albanian language.
 Alternatively Shaban Demiraj argues that the name Nartë is from through the Albanian preposition në meaning "in" or "to", and Arta.

 Demographics

 The local population are predominantly members of the ethnic Greek minority in Albania, just like the inhabitants of neighboring Zvërnec, and both use a distinct northern idiom of modern Greek.
 They also speak Albanian.
+Due to emigration to Greece, the population of the village as of 2023 is estimated to be no more than 250; one-tenth of its population three decades ago.

 Dialect

 Narte is the northernmost area of Greek speech among the Greek speaking regions in Albania, while in the local dialect northern vocalism prevails.
 Due it its geographic isolation it preserves archaic features.
 Under this context it has partial isoglosses with Greek speech in Magna Graecia, the Ionian islands, Epirus but also with more distant Greek-speaking centres: Cyprus, Thrace and Asia Minor.
+Due to the isolation of the People's Republic of Albania (1945-1991) the local Greek dialect was not affected by modern standard Greek.
+Nevertheless after the restoration of democracy in Albania (1991) standard Greek became popular especially among the younger generations.

 According to Doris Kyriazis, the uninterrupted presence of the local Greek dialect is also attested by the loans it provided to the adjacent Albanian dialects.